Dawson City: History

 Dawson City was the centre of the Klondike Gold Rush.
-It began in 1896 and changed the First Nations camp into a thriving city of 16,000–17,000 by 1898.
+The gold rush began in 1896 and changed the First Nations camp into a thriving city of 16,000–17,000 by 1898.
 By 1899, the gold rush had ended and the town's population plummeted as all but 8,000 people left.
-When Dawson was incorporated as a city in 1902, the population was under 5,000.
-St. Paul's Anglican Church, also built that same year, is a National Historic Site.
-The downtown was devastated by fire in November 1897 (started when dance hall girl Dolly Mitchell threw a lamp at another girl in an argument), 1899 (started in the Bodega Saloon), 1900 (started at the Monte Carlo Theatre) and flooding in 1925, 1944, 1966, 1969 and 1979.
+When Dawson was incorporated as a city in 1902, the population had fallen to under 5,000.
+St. Paul's Anglican Church, built that same year, is a National Historic Site.
+The downtown was devastated by fire in 1897, 1899 and 1900 and by flooding in 1925, 1944, 1966, 1969 and 1979.

-The population dropped after World War II when the Alaska Highway bypassed it 518 km to the south.
+Dawson City's population dropped again after World War II when the Alaska Highway bypassed it 518 km to the south.
 The economic damage to Dawson City was such that Whitehorse, the highway's hub, replaced it as territorial capital in 1953.
 Dawson City's population languished around the 600–900 mark through the 1960s and 1970s, but has risen and held stable since then.
-The high price of gold has made modern placer mining operations profitable, and the growth of the tourism industry has encouraged the development of facilities.
+The high price of gold has made modern placer mining operations profitable, and the growth of tourism has encouraged the development of facilities.
 In the early 1950s, Dawson was linked by road to Alaska, and in fall 1955, with Whitehorse along a road that now forms part of the Klondike Highway.

-In 1978, another kind of buried treasure was discovered with the Dawson Film Find when a construction excavation inadvertently uncovered a forgotten collection of more than 500 discarded films on highly flammable nitrate film stock from the early 20th century that were buried in (and preserved by) the permafrost.
-These silent-era film reels, dating from "between 1903 and 1929, were uncovered in the rubble beneath [an] old hockey rink".
-Owing to its dangerous chemical volatility, the historical find was moved by military transport to Library and Archives Canada and the U.S. Library of Congress for both transfer to safety film and storage.
+In 1978, a construction excavation inadvertently uncovered a forgotten collection of more than 500 discarded films on highly flammable nitrate film stock from the early 20th century that were buried in (and preserved by) permafrost.
+Dubbed the Dawson Film Find, these silent-era film reels, dating from "between 1903 and 1929, were uncovered in the rubble beneath [an] old hockey rink".
+Owing to its dangerous chemical volatility, the film was moved by military transport to Library and Archives Canada and the U.S. Library of Congress for transfer to safety film and storage.
 A documentary about the find, Dawson City: Frozen Time, was released in 2016.